cplemm/AsyncAIChat/README.md

 To test the app, wait for the app deployment to finish.
 Then navigate to the URL of the web app and open it up in the browser.
 Check out the [original repo](https://github.com/aspnet/AzureSignalR-samples/tree/main/samples/AIStreaming#how-it-works) to see how the chat app works.

-Go [here](https://microsoft.com) for more information about test results.
+Go [here](./tests.md) for more information about how to test the app.

 ## Clean up